alecheckert/emdiff/README.md

 `emdiff` does not decide how many diffusive states are present in your data.

-`emdiff` does not provide any visualizations of the result.
+`emdiff` does not provide any visualizations of the result beyond the simple jump length histograms provided by the `plot` option.

 `emdiff` expects you to understand your own experiment, knowing the frame interval, approximate localization error, and pixel size.